eProsima/Fast-DDS-docs/docs/fastdds/faq/transport_layer/transport_layer.rst

 .. collapse::  Which configuration is needed to allow incoming connections through a WAN?

     |br|

     The |TCPv4TransportDescriptor-api| must indicate its public IP address in the "wan_addr" data member.
 On the client side, the DomainParticipant must be configured with the public IP address and "listening_ports" of the TCP as Initial peers.
+For further information, see :ref:`transport_tcp_wan`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  Is there any configuration that makes the TCP transport more secure?

     |br|